Is

 will I have it?

 If we're advertising it, we stock it.
 The only exceptions are certain low demand replacement styli, which we stock in small quantities and reorder as needed.
 If this happens, we'll email you with an ETA.
 Buyers will receive shipping confirmation from Paypal or Propay, and shipping confirmation from Paypal, as well as directly from us.
 We use First Class or Priority Mail for all domestic shipping aside from some of the larger items found on the Vintage Component Page; the shipping address you provide us should account for this.
 We will not absorb the reshipping costs associated with packages which must be resent because a USPS-undeliverable address was provided by the buyer.
 Orders generally ship every business day, and most shipments arrive in less than a week.
-Use the email link near the bottom of this page if you need to contact us about your order. (top) ![]() Can I track my package enroute?
-Sometimes.
-Despite wording indicating otherwise, the "tracking" numbers Paypal sends in shipping confirmation emails to our domestic customers are intended to allow delivery confirmation, not enroute tracking.
-Per the USPS website regarding delivery confirmation numbers: Note: This service does not provide tracking information, it will not provide updated scan information as the item is enroute.
-It will only provide the delivery or attempted delivery information.
-If there is no scan event information available for your mailing, you will receive a message similar to one of the following:
+Use the email link near the bottom of this page if you need to contact us about your order. (top) Can I track my package enroute?
+Most of the time, yes.
+The "tracking" numbers sent in domestic shipping confirmations are intended to provide delivery confirmation, not enroute tracking.
+USPS does not guarantee enroute tracking availability for mail classes other than Express Mail.
+Nonetheless it's worth checking your label number occasionally, because acceptance info and other enroute scan data is now being posted online as USPS enhances its abilities.
+Vintage component page items sent via UPS are trackable enroute. (top) Orders

-Canada) may require the payment of VAT, import duties and any
+sent outside the USA may require the payment of VAT, import duties and any

 other